 Types & Varieties

-Sprouts can be produced from an array of vegetable or grain seeds.
-Alfalfa sprouts, grown from seeds of the common alfalfa plant (Medicago sativa), are the most commonly consumed variety in the United States; mung bean sprouts are the most popular worldwide.
+Sprouts can be produced from an array of vegetable or grain seeds, from broccoli and radishes to pumpkins and onions.
+Alfalfa sprouts are the most common in the United States; mung bean sprouts are the most popular worldwide.

-Sprouts thrive in a humid, warm environment with ideal temperatures between 70 and 80°F. Most sprouts are grown commercially in indoor ‘sprouting facilities’ where seeds are typically planted in well-drained, aerated, stainless steel trays or plastic containers.
+Sprouts thrive in a moist, warm environment with ideal temperatures between 70 and 80°F. Seeds are typically planted in well-drained, aerated, stainless steel trays or plastic containers.

 Depending on the variety, sprouts are harvested between 1 and 8 days after germination.
 At the time of harvest, the sprout stem should be about 1 to 3 inches in length and topped by at least 2 tiny leaves.